Introducing the New HCPLive, and HCPLive Network

 Screenings such as this 15-minute test should become more commonplace among general practitioners, the reporter opined.
 After all, chronic disease prevalence, as well as physician workload, were on the rise.

 Fifty years have passed, and the healthcare field is still trying to aid the overworked physician.
 The annual rate of US-trained MD physicians matched into primary care residencies has dropped for nearly a decade.
 Osteopathic- and foreign-educated physicians have assumed these vacancies, and nurse practitioners and physician assistants have seen their roles shape into something more resembling that of a doctor’s.

 “Going to the doctor” no longer necessarily means you’re going to see a doctor.
 Healthcare teams are multi-faceted, diverse, specific.
 And as interpretation of disease has become better defined; as the potential of novel therapies have become met; as the networks of cross-specialty collaboration have become strengthened, healthcare has evolved.

 Its media must evolve, too.

-This year, MD Magazine will return to its branding as HCPLive®, as part of our effort to provide clinical news and insight to every healthcare professional with a role in patient care.
+On February 1, MD Magazine will return to its branding as HCPLive®, as part of our effort to provide clinical news and insight to every healthcare professional with a role in patient care.

 Our embrace of the greater healthcare professional population will coincide with innovations to our offering of content: